 - They have an urgent tone, eg “Account Suspension – Urgent Auction Required”.

 - They have links to web pages that look like eBay pages but are not the real thing (see below).

-A quick way to identify bogus emails is to hover your mouse cursor over a link which will display the link’s destination.
-If it is not the same as the links which is show in the email, do not click it.
+A quick way to identify bogus emails is to hover your mouse cursor over a link that will display the link’s destination.
+If it is not the same as the links which is shown in the email, do not click it.

 6 Avoid Use Instant Money Transfer services